 John Ritenbaugh teaches that our spiritual transformation (conversion) gives us the capacity to see Christ and other people, the self, institutions (such as churches or governments) in their true light.
 Things we formerly deemed important (money, pleasure,. . .

 John Ritenbaugh asserts that the smallest unit of government is the individual; God is dealing with each of us on this most basic of all levels of government.
 It is under the New Covenant that individuals are immersed or installed into His church by the Sp. . .

-Richard T. Ritenbaugh: Sometimes we are so caught up in our day-to-day activities, including overcoming our individual sins, that we forget the goal of the conversion process, the product into which we are to be transformed. ...
+Sometimes we are so caught up in our activities that we forget the goal of the conversion process.
+Where do we want to end up when our lives are complete?